Friday, March 27, 2026

 ADD CONSTRAINT emp_email_uk UNIQUE (email);

--- Drop a named constraint
+-- Drop a constraint

 ALTER TABLE employees